bml-research/data_analysis_bml/excel/excel_08_data_analysis.md

 ![array](./pics_08_data_analysis/fig9.png)
 *<sub>Figure 9: Small dataset to perform a calculation.</sub>*

 What we would like to calculate is the total weight from all the fish in all of the fish tanks.
-We can of course first calculate the total weight per tank and calculate the sum but using array formulas we can do it all at once:
+Of course we can first calculate the total weight per tank and calculate the sum, but by using array formulas, we can do it all at once:

 ```
-=sum(C2:C5*D2:D5)
+=SUM(C2:C5*D2:D5)
 ```

 ![array](./pics_08_data_analysis/fig10.png)